inturn/classy/README.md

 ---------------

 Classy makes styling React components *familiar*, *extensible*, and *simple*.
-By simple, I mean 3 steps:
+Implementation requires only 3 steps:

 0. Import the `react-classy` into your React component module
 0. Decorate your React component class with `@Classy`.